MinhasKamal/Intellectron/README.md

   }
 ```

-You can also find some simple implementations like it in the [test](https://github.com/MinhasKamal/Intellectron/tree/master/src/test) section.
-There is also a nice project [DeepGenderRecognizer](https://github.com/MinhasKamal/DeepGenderRecognizer) which uses both [Intellectron](https://github.com/MinhasKamal/Intellectron) and [Egami](https://github.com/MinhasKamal/Egami).
+You can find some simple implementations like it in the [test](https://github.com/MinhasKamal/Intellectron/tree/master/src/test) section.
+There is also a nice project- [DeepGenderRecognizer](https://github.com/MinhasKamal/DeepGenderRecognizer), which uses [Intellectron](https://github.com/MinhasKamal/Intellectron) and [Egami](https://github.com/MinhasKamal/Egami).

 ### License
 <a rel="license" href="http://www.gnu.org/licenses/gpl.html">